jainlav/jainlav.github.io/index.md

 <h1 style="font-size:42px; margin-bottom:5px;">Lav Jain</h1>

-## Enterprise Data Analytics Consultant with Governance-First Approach
+## Enterprise Data Analytics Leader with Governance-First Approach
 **15 Years of Enterprise Delivery Excellence**

 ---

 ## Profile Summary

-I am a Data Analytics Consultant with a governance-first approach, with 15 years of experience delivering end-to-end BI and analytics solutions across complex, multinational organizations.
+I am a Data Analytics Leader with a governance-first approach, with 15 years of experience delivering end-to-end BI and analytics solutions across complex, multinational organizations.

 I specialize in translating enterprise business objectives into scalable data platforms that connect strategy, operations, and execution.
 My work is grounded in strong data governance as a core engineering capability — establishing standardized, reliable data foundations that enable consistent and scalable analytics across the enterprise.